ceciliabinck/cook-with-me/README.md

 # Features Left to Implement

 - The feature where you can invite friends to join you cookbook.
+- Giving users the possibility to put more than one category with there recipe.

 # Technologies Used